sergelerner/digitalgarden/src/site/notes/Insights from The catcher in the Rye.md

 Social pretension
 Class consciousness

-### Here's how Holden acts as his own antagonist
+### Here's how Holden acts as his own **antagonist**

-#### Self-Imposed Alienation
-Despite his deep desire for connection and understanding Holden consistently pushes others away.
+**Self-Imposed Alienation:** Despite his deep desire for connection and understanding Holden consistently pushes others away.
 He judges almost everyone he encounters, quickly dismissing them as "phonies" or "morons."
 This judgmental cynicism, while a defense mechanism, isolates him and prevents him from forming the genuine relationships he craves.
 He seeks belonging but actively provokes aversion in others.

+**Hypocrisy and Inconsistency:** One of Holden's defining traits, and a clear sign of his internal conflict, is his own phoniness.
+He despises liars, yet he admits to being "the most terrific liar you ever saw in your life."
+He criticizes others for being superficial, yet he often judges people based on external appearances or perceived social status.

 ## In another piece